miketruty/continuous-deployment-on-kubernetes/README.md

     ...
     ```

-1. Update your local repo to latest.
+1. Update your local repo with the latest charts.

     ```shell
     ./helm repo update